battleaxedotco/tool-docs/docs/freebies/buttcapper.md

 />

 ## [KBar](https://aescripts.com/kbar/) setup
-Since screen real-estate is so precious inside of Ae, and you may only use 1-2 of the buttons, it is easy to customize your interface with Kbar.
+Since screen real-estate is so precious inside of Ae, and you may only use 1-2 of the buttons, it is easy to customize your interface with KBar.

-If you don't know about [Kbar](https://aescripts.com/kbar/), your productivity has been taking a major hit without even knowing it.
+If you don't know about [KBar](https://aescripts.com/kbar/), your productivity has been taking a major hit without even knowing it.
 Buy it, use it, thank me later.

 <Screenshot
-    url="/freebies/Buttcapper-Kbar.png"
+    url="/freebies/Buttcapper-KBar.png"
-    alt="Buttcapper Kbar"
+    alt="Buttcapper KBar"
     width="450px"
     center />

 ### Step-by-step
-- Right click the Kbar panel to open Settings
+- Right click the KBar panel to open Settings
 - Click **Add Button**
 - Select **Run JSX/JSXBIN File**
 - Navigate to the Buttcapper.jsx file (probably in the `After Effects\Scripts\ScriptUI Panels` folder)